Ribblehead railway station

 Ribblehead is a railway station on the Settle and Carlisle Line, which runs between Carlisle and Leeds via Settle.
-The station, situated 52 mi 17 chain north-west of Leeds, serves the area of Ribblehead, Craven in North Yorkshire, England.
+The station, situated 52 mi 17 chain north-west of Leeds, serves the area of Ribblehead, in North Yorkshire, England.
 It is owned by Network Rail and managed by Northern Trains.

-The station is located at the southern end of the famous Ribblehead Viaduct, which spans a length of 400 m over Batty Moss.
+The station is located at the southern end of the Ribblehead Viaduct, which spans a length of 400 m over Batty Moss.

 History

 The station was designed by Midland Railway architect, John Holloway Sanders.
 It opened on 4 December 1876 as Batty Green, but was later renamed Ribblehead on 1 May 1877.
 It was closed, along with the other smaller stations on the line, on 4 May 1970.

-It was reopened on 16 July 1986 by British Rail with only one platform (southbound) in place.
+It was reopened on 16 July 1986 by British Rail, with only one platform (southbound) in place.
 The northbound platform had been demolished after the station's closure in May 1970, in order to allow the construction of transfer sidings for a nearby quarry.
 The sidings still exist and have recently been restored to use for timber trains.
 A replacement second platform was opened on 28 May 1993, a short distance south of the original site.

 In previous years, Ribblehead served as a meteorological station, with the stationmaster transmitting coded reports to the Air Ministry.
 In 1957, the task was carried out by a former Royal Air Force navigator.
 Monthly religious services were held in the station's waiting room by the Vicar of Ingleton.
 These were accompanied by a harmonium concealed behind a billboard in the waiting room, which was brought to the station by a missionary who came as a minister to the construction gangs when the railway was being constructed through the moors in the early 1870s.
 British Rail charged 2 shillings for the use of the waiting room, which saw as many as 50 worshippers at harvest festivals.

-This station is now leased by the Settle and Carlisle Railway Trust, who have completely restored and refurbished it (reopened to public use in 2000).
+This station is now leased by the Settle and Carlisle Railway Trust, who have completely restored and refurbished it; it reopened to public use in 2000.
 There are resident caretakers, holiday accommodation, a small shop selling memorabilia, and its visitor centre includes exhibits about the history of the line and the fight to keep it open.
 The visitor centre displays the original station sign and a small exhibition about the Midland Railway company, builders of the line and originally the train operators.